If an embassy has made the decision in your application, you must hand in the appeal to this embassy.

 How do you appeal?

-- If you have any new information or documentation, you must enclose it.
+- Send the letter to the embassy.
+If you have any new information or documentation, you must enclose it.

 How long will it take before your appeal is decided?